flimflamjs/flimflam/notification/README.md

 - Hides message after a given duration.
 - Exports a `view` and an `init` function.

-This is an example of using the notification component in a parent component:
+This is an example of using the notification component in a parent component (a user signup form):

 ```js
 import flyd from 'flyd'